 See more about this pub on WhatPub, CAMRA's national pub guide.

 A traditional community pub in every sense of the word that appeals to the largest section of the local area.
-Situated on a modern estate, visitors will receive a friendly welcome from management, staff and locals alike.
-Up to four well-kept real ales are served from the L-shaped bar and often includes one session bitter, one or two LocAles and a Guest.
-These are supplied from a good cross section of breweries from either national, regional or local areas.
-All drinks are served in the cleanest of glasses, something which the licensees pride themselves on.
-The pub is a previous winner of the local CAMRA Branch's "Most Improved Pub of the Year" award and is supportive of the local community by running pool and darts teams and sponsoring a local boys football club.
-The licensees also pride themselves on their charity work and have raised and continue to raise, thousands of pounds for local causes and people in and around the community.
+Situated on a modern estate, visitors will receive a friendly welcome from management and staff alike.
+Up to four well-kept real ales are served from the L-shaped bar which often includes a session bitter, a local ale and two guest.
+These are supplied from a good cross section of breweries who operate nationally, regionally or from the local area.
+Two house beers "70 Hero" and "21 Celsius" celebrate birthdays of the licensees parents that were brewed by Brakspear and Ringwood breweries respectively.
+All drinks are served in the cleanest of glasses, something which the licensee prides herself on.
+The pub is a previous winner of the local CAMRA Branch's "Most Improved Pub of the Year" award and is supportive of the local community by running pool and two darts teams.
+The licensee also prides herself on their charity work and has raised, and continue to raise, thousands of pounds for local causes and people in and around the community.
+Newspapers are available during the winter months.
 There are two TVs that show sporting events (sometimes two different sports at the same time) or music videos.
-Children are welcome until the early evening.
-Entertainment, including some live music acts is available on Friday and Saturday nights, so the pub can get very lively at times.
-There is an outdoor seating area with wooden benches which can be accessed through the side entrance to the pub and also acts as a smoking area for those who wish to use it.
+Children are welcome until 7:30pm.
+Entertainment, including some live music acts, a disco and private parties are all on offer, so the pub can get very lively at times.
+There is an outdoor two-tier sun terrace, which can be accessed through the side entrance to the pub.
+This also acts as a smoking area for those who wish to use it.
 This pub has featured in CAMRA's Good Beer Guide in recent years.